lfrclnando/lfrclnando/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->
+- 🌱 I'm a passionate Full Stack Developer on a continuous journey of learning and growth.
+Currently, I'm diving into several fascinating areas such as:
-- 🌱 I’m currently learning Node, React, React Native, DevOps, Go, CyberSecurty, Python, C#, IA...
+- 🌱 **Frontend:** React, React Native, Figma, Illustrator, Photoshop (for design aspects);
-- 🌱 I’m currently working with FullStack Developer.
+- 🌱 **Backend:** Node.js, Go, C#;
+- 🌱 **Databases:** SQL, MySQL, MariaDB, SQLite, PostgreSQL, MongoDB, Oracle, Firebird;
+- 🌱 **DevOps:** Exploring best practices and tools;
+- 🌱 **Security:** Fundamentals of Cybersecurity;
+- 🌱 **Data Science/AI:** Python, foundational concepts of Artificial Intelligence;
-- 🌱 I'm musician as well!!! 😄
+- 🌱 Professionally, I'm engaged as a Full Stack Developer, applying my skills to create impactful applications. 👨‍💻
+- 🌱 Outside of the tech world, I'm also a musician!
+Music is a significant part of my life. 🎵 😄

 - ⚡ More facts about me:
-- ⚡ I love the Creator of all things.
-I love my life.
-I love my family.
-I love people and try to add, not subtract....
+- ⚡ I am deeply grateful for the Creator for all of things.
+A love for the gift of life and my family.
+I strive to be a positive influence on the people around me....

 <br><br>